Here are some awesome Airplane Activities for Kids that will help you keep them occupied throughout the flight.

 - A bag of goodies… for younger children, eg, 12-24 months a bag of random things can keep them entertained for hours. a keychain, a pair of old sunglasses, hair ties, an old necklace… each item is pulled out with care, because once they have seen the item and played with it, often they aren’t interested again!

 - Stickers, Stickers, Stickers.
 Everyone agrees they are easy/light to pack and can keep kids of all ages entertained.
 Stickers on paper are good, but so are stickers on plastic water bottles.
+Take a look at this Reusable sticker book.

 - Re-usable stickers that can go on windows are fun as they can go on the airplane windows … in Australia can be found at target.
 Kids need to share the window though!!!

 - Cards – that’s right – old fashioned cards are a brilliant way to spend time on an airplane.
 For littlies think Old Maid, or Go Fish.
 By the time they are about 6 Uno can be played for hours.
 Even a standard pack of cards and Full House is excellent. (and great for maths!)
+Check out this set of Go Fish, and Old Maid cards.

 - Lego is our screen-free winner on the plane.
 Our girls each have a small pack and a small base plate with a sticky bottom.
 They build and then play with it…for hours! whereistheworld